ivvv/FFv2/README.md

 ## <a name="ff_obs"></a>Observations

-The observations with FF products are listed in four coma-separated-value (.csv) files:
+The observations with FF products are listed in four coma-separated-value (.csv) files.
+Thes are available in the release and also in the legacy area FF [topmost folder](http://archives.esac.esa.int/hsa/legacy/HPDP/SPIRE/SPIRE-S/spectral_feature_catalogue/):

  - `hrSparseObservations.csv`: lists all the high resolution (HR) sparse-mode observations processed by the FF, including the HR part of H+LR observations.
 For each observation the file provides the following information: observation ID (`obsid`); source name (`target`); if the source is known to be featureless (`knownFeatureless`), and therefore no FF catalogue is provided; if the source has a significant spatial size (*semiExtended* or fully *extended*) or if it is *pointLike* (`sourceExt`); what data product was used for the FF (`dataUsed`), which can be the standard pipeline product *spg* from the *Herschel* Science Archive, a SPIRE Spectrometer calibration source Highly Processed Data Product *calHpdp* or data corrected for high background or foreground emission *bgs*; if a focused check of <sup>12</sup>`CO(7-6)` and `[CI](2-1)`, i.e., the neutral carbon check (ncc), resulted in one of these features being added to the associated FF catalogue (`nccApplied`); and if any `bespokeTreatment` was needed, such as special parameter settings.<br/>
  There are 868 observations in the file, but note that no FF catalogue entry is provided for cases of no spectral features found within an observation.
-There are 818 observations that do have FF catalogue entries for spectral features identified.
- - `hrMappingObservations.csv`: lists the HR mapping observations included in the FF run.
-The file contains the `obsid`, the target name (`target`), the  spectral resolution (`resolution`), the instrument mode (`instmode`) and the spatial sampling (`mapSampling`). <br/>
+ - `hrMappingObservations.csv`: lists the 180 HR mapping `obsids` included in the FF run.
- There are 180 observations and all of them have FF catalogue entries.
+ - `lrSparseObservations.csv`: lists the 293 LR sparse `obsids` for which continuum parameters are provided.
- - `lrSparseObservations.csv`: lists the obsids of the LR sparse observations.
-There are 293 observations in total.
+ - `lrMappingObservations.csv`: lists the 106 LR mapping `obsids` with continuum parameters.

- - `lrMappingObservations.csv`: lists the obsids of the LR mapping observations.
-There are 106 observations.
+Section [Individual FF catalogues and postcards](#ff_wiki) provides links to all the individual `obsid` results.

 ## <a name="ff_proc"></a>Feature Finder Algorithm